 Neurons typically contain numerous types of ion channels and membrane receptors.
 Different types of neurons express different combinations of these proteins, with varying densities and varying spatial distributions.
-There are, for example, dozens of different types of voltage-gated K+ channels, but an individual neuron may only express a few of these, and the expression might be restricted to the soma or to particular regions of the dendrites (Rudy, 1988; Coetzee et al., 1999).
+There are, for example, dozens of different types of voltage-gated K+ channels, but an individual neuron may only express a few of these, and the expression might be restricted to the soma or to particular regions of the dendrites.
 Different types of K+ channels vary in their electrophysiological properties, such as activation and inactivation voltages, time constants, and conductances.
-This heterogeneity suggests that K+ channels may be differentially expressed and distributed in order to shape the electrophysiological response properties of individual neurons for carrying out particular types of information processing tasks.
+This heterogeneity suggests that K+ channels may be differentially expressed and distributed in order to shape the electrophysiological response properties of individual neurons for carrying out particular types of information-processing tasks.

-The contributions of different ion channels to the information processing capabilities of the system cannot be deduced from the properties of individual ion channels alone.
+The contributions of different ion channels to the information-processing capabilities of the system cannot be deduced from the properties of individual ion channels alone.
 Rather, functional properties at the single-neuron level must be evaluated in the presence of an appropriate mix of channel types, densities, and distributions and in the context of physiologically relevant spatiotemporal patterns of input.
-For example, certain types of K+ channels from the Kv3 gene family are known to be activated only at rather depolarized membrane potentials and tend to have fast activation and inactivation time constants (Rudy et al., 1999).
-Using biophysically detailed compartmental models, neuroscientists have been able to achieve a detailed understanding of how Kv3 channel properties contribute to temporal signal processing in the electric sense of weakly electric fish (Rashid et al., 2001a.b.
-Doiron et al., 2001) and in the mammalian auditory system (Wang et al., 1998).
-If appropriate databases were available and suitable neuroinformatics tools existed, one could imagine undertaking a variety of interesting comparative investigations regarding the functional role of Kv3 channels in other species, other sensory systems, and other neural information processing
+For example, certain types of K+ channels from the Kv3 gene family are known to be activated only at rather depolarized membrane potentials and tend to have fast activation and inactivation time constants.
+Using biophysically detailed compartmental models, neuroscientists have been able to achieve a detailed understanding of how Kv3 channel properties contribute to temporal signal processing in the electric sense of weakly electric fish9-11 and in the mammalian auditory system.
+If appropriate databases were available and suitable neuroinformatics tools existed, one could imagine undertaking a variety of interesting comparative investigations regarding the functional role of Kv3 channels in other species, other sensory systems, and other neural information-processing contexts.